aodhanlutetiae/aodhanlutetiae.github.io/_posts/2020-06-21-index-librorum.md

 The Index Librorum Prohibitorum was for centuries the list of books that the Vatican declared off-limits for Catholics.
 They are listed on the freedom of expression website [beaconforfreedom.org](http://www.beaconforfreedom.org) along with many other books condemned by censors at various times and places.

-![Montaigne outlawed in the Index](/images/montaigne.png) (The Index outlawing the reading of Montaigne's famous *Essays* from a 1770 edition of the Index made available online through the Gallica service of the French national library)
+![Montaigne outlawed in the Index](/images/montaigne.png) (The Index outlawing the reading of Montaigne's famous *Essays* -- from a 1770 edition of the Index made available online through the Gallica service of the French national library)

-4327 works are listed in the database.
+4327 works are listed in the database and are now available as a csv at my github link below.
 There are three main linguistic groups: Latin, French and Italian but there are also books in German, Spanish, English, Dutch and Portuguese.
-Authors whose work is banned include scientists, philosophers, and writers.
+Authors whose work is banned include scientists, philosophers, writers and, of course, theologians.

 **Theologians**
 - Abelard, Bruno, Calvin, Luther